Ice damming is a major source of water damage to many homes....

 Seal these air leaks and you stop a significant moisture source.
 And just think of all the energy you can save and the cold drafts you can stop!

 Mark D. Tyrol is a Professional Engineer specializing in cause and origin of construction defects.
-He developed several residential energy conservation products including an attic stair cover and a fireplace draftstopper.
+He developed several residential energy conservation products including an attic stair cover and attic access door, and is the US distributor of the fireplace draftstopper.
 To learn more visit www.batticdoor.com